Free energy calculation

 Lennard Jones atoms simulated with LAMMPS

-The objective of this tutorial is to measure a free energy profile of particles across a barrier potential using two methods; free sampling and umbrella sampling [8].
+The objective of this tutorial is to measure a free energy profile of particles across a barrier potential using two methods: free sampling and umbrella sampling [8, 9, 46].

-For the sake of simplicity and to reduce the computation time, the barrier potential will be imposed artificially on the atoms.
-The procedure is valid for more complex systems, and can be adapted to many other situations, for instance for measuring the adsorption barrier near a wall, or for calculating translocation barrier through a membrane.
+For simplicity and to reduce computation time, the barrier potential will be imposed on the atoms with an additional force, mimicking the presence of a repulsive area in the middle of the simulation box without the need to simulate extra atoms.
+The procedure is valid for more complex systems and can be adapted to many other situations, such as measuring the adsorption barrier near an interface, or for calculating a translocation barrier through a membrane [47, 48, 49].

 If you are completely new to LAMMPS, I recommend that you follow this tutorial on a simple Lennard-Jones fluid first.